blueheron786/misbah/README.md

 An open-source note-taking app focused on storing and linking ideas.

+## What is Misbah?

+It's like Obsidian, but better?
+Built in C#, and FOSS.

 ## Getting Started

 To get started, create a "hub," a directory that will contain folders and files for your notes.